MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/medicine/side-effects.md

 Yarrow might induce digestive discomfort when used improperly.
 This discomfort typically involves symptoms like nausea, vomiting, diarrhea, or gastrointestinal irritation.
 The constituents responsible for these effects include the plant's volatile oils, particularly thujone, which can irritate the digestive system when taken in excessive amounts.
 Additionally, the presence of bitter compounds such as sesquiterpene lactones and tannins might contribute to gastrointestinal upset if consumed in high doses.

-yarrow's ability to induce digestive discomfort can aggravate many health conditions, like the ones shown in the illustration below.
+Yarrow's ability to induce digestive discomfort can aggravate many health conditions, like the ones shown in the illustration below.

 ![Yarrow Might Induce Digestive Discomfort](/images/achillea-millefolium-medicine-side-effects-might-induce-digestive-discomfort.jpg "Yarrow Might Induce Digestive Discomfort")